 Affected: IC 5-14-3; IC 8-1-1-8; IC 8-1-8.5; IC 8-1.5

 Sec.
 2.5. (a) The failure of an interested party to file comments under this rule shall not constitute a waiver of any right to participate as a party or to advance an argument or position in a formally docketed proceeding before the commission.
-Similarly, the content of comments filed by an interested party under this rule shall not estop or preclude that party from advancing an argument or position in a formally docketed proceeding before the commission, whether or not that argument or position was raised in comments submitted under this rule.
+Similarly, the content of comments filed by an interested party under this rule shall not preclude that party from advancing an argument or position in a formally docketed proceeding before the commission, whether or not that argument or position was raised in comments submitted under this rule.

 (b) When a utility takes a resource action, it shall be consistent with the most recent IRP submitted under this rule, including its: